Tuesday, September 19, 2023

 Thank you for watching and for your help in making Bike Route One a safer place to ride.

-It is with great sadness to announce the passing of Angela Connolly on Aug 4, 2023.
-From the time she was a mother of two, she was active in the Bronx NYC public school system and served as president of a parents advocacy organization.
-Angela would go on to a career as a Certified Medical Assistant in the field of Gynecology, leaving her loving mark on countless women's lives.
-She is best known for her advocacy and activism for walking, bicycling and environmental causes in Delaware.
+Editor's note: Angela was a superb advocate and activist for walking, bicycling and environmental causes in Delaware.
 She volunteered and served on the boards of multiple organizations that included Newark Bike Project and Bike Delaware in their early inception.
-Angela co-founded Save The Orphanage Property (STOP), a coalition of citizens and organizations that tried to save green space and bring a regional park to Ogletown-S. Newark.
+Angela co-founded Save The Orphanage Property (STOP), a coalition of citizens and organizations that attempted to save green space and bring a regional park to Ogletown-S. Newark.
 She co-wrote and edited for several advocacy blogs that included 1st State Bikes and Ogletown Resilience.
-Her beautiful personality, lively enthusiasm, and embrace of the greater good will be sorely missed. ~Francis Warnock
+Her beautiful personality, lively enthusiasm, and embrace of the greater good will be sorely missed.

 WILMAPCO is appealing for feedback to reverse the "1st" that Delaware asked for over many decades time with poor land-use and infrastructure planning.
 Kudos to them for making this big step.
 But if our State is really serious about reducing injuries and fatals, it is going to take more than infra improvements on gov-owned roads and other public rights of way (ROW).
 In no particular order, here is our top 12 recommendations that SSFA (Safe Streets for All) must consider and implement to be effective:

-1. Reform the vehicle code for pedestrians.
+Reform the vehicle code for pedestrians.
 DE's code now ranks among the most inadequate and dangerous in the country.
-Bike Delaware fought and defeated past attempts at bringing said code in line (pdf) with other truly progressive States.
+Bike Delawarefought and defeated past attempts at bringing said code in line (pdf) with other truly progressive States.

 A holistic approach to infra that includes non-state lands and properties, e.g. abaondoned roads, "goat paths" and/or other potential buy or easement possibilities.
 These make critical connections e.g. Cavaliers to Christiana Mall, yet are actually discouraged!
 Shared-use pathways are paved parallel to shopping centers or strip commerce, but the only "connections" are goat paths traversing high curbs or over high fences.
 Ditto with neighborhoods and other vital destinations.
 This is grossly unacceptable and any safety campaign must address this issue.
 That said, the NCC "Safe Streets for All" interactive mapping tool is a great start; please participate.